 Routine eye exams are important even if your vision seems fine because the information gained from this exam can protect your eye health and prevent future vision loss by reducing modifiable risk factors.
 These include toxin exposure, poor diet or nutrition, and low antioxidant levels.

-Common eye diseases such as macular degeneration, glaucoma, cataracts, and diabetic retinopathy develop slowly over the years.
+Common eye diseases such as macular degeneration, glaucoma, cataracts, neuro-ophthalmic disease, and diabetic retinopathy develop slowly over the years.
 While they progressively worsen, you won’t have any symptoms until they cause enough eye damage to affect your vision.
 By then, it’s too late to prevent vision changes.

 During routine eye exams, the eye doctor can see the earliest signs of disease and recommend treatment to prevent progressive problems and vision loss.